 Complex PTSD and Inpatient Treatment

-Most people are aware of the condition known as PTSD.
-Post-Traumatic Stress Disorder is a common disorder in the mental health world, and individuals receive this diagnosis for a variety of reasons.
+Most people are aware of the condition known as post-traumatic stress disorder, or PTSD.
+PTSD is a common anxiety disorder in the mental health world, and individuals receive this diagnosis for a variety of reasons, from experiencing a single traumatic event like a natural disaster, witnessing violence, a car accident, and more.

 However, another level of PTSD exists as a diagnosis, and many people are not aware of its existence.
-This condition is called Complex PTSD, making life extremely difficult for its victims.
+This condition is called complex PTSD, making life extremely difficult for those living with it, bringing PTSD symptoms into daily life.

-This disorder is estimated to affect up to 7% of the population worldwide.
-Complex PTSD can develop after experiencing any trauma.
-Still, it most commonly occurs in those who have been abused or mistreated over a long period in childhood, such as survivors of domestic violence, neglect, and emotional abuse.
+Complex PTSD can develop after experiencing any form of trauma, but it most commonly occurs in those who have been abused or mistreated over a long period in childhood, such as survivors of domestic violence, neglect, sexual abuse, and emotional abuse.
+However, military personnel and first responders can also be at an increased risk of developing C-PTSD as a result of their line of work.

 The effects of this type of trauma can be very damaging and long-lasting, often causing problems in relationships, employment, and social settings.
 Complex PTSD can affect people who have experienced: